jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 var object = new JsonKStreamJoins(Optional.empty());
 ```

 Now in this file we already separated the creation of the topology into a method.
-So now we will move on to created the test class called JsonKStreamJoinTest.java:
+So now we will move on to created the test class called JsonKStreamJoinsTest.java:

 Imports first: